We are excited to confirm that the program will run in summer 2022!

 Q: When will applications open?

-A: The application site becomes available in January.
+A: The application site will become available on November 18, 2024.

 Q: My major is ____, will I be considered for this if I apply?